illinois-cs419/illinois-cs419.github.io/index.md

 Below 60: F

 ## Extra Credit ##
-During 3 lectures during the semester we will work on a set of group problem-solving exercises.
-These dates will be announced a week before they occur. **Participation in each of these events is worth 1% extra credit towards your total course grade.** Also, you will learn things, so you should definitely attend.
+During 10 lectures during the semester we will work on a set of group problem-solving exercises.
+Each of these events is worth 0.5% extra credit towards your total course grade. **This is an opportunity to earn 5% extra credit in total**.
+Also, you will learn things, so you should definitely attend.

 ## Textbooks ##